Location scouting in Milan and production logistics

 Outside the historical center:

-- If ground occupation is needed for parking or equipment, we submit detailed schematics to the local police command, including exact square meters, vehicle types, and shoot dates.
+• For ground occupation, we submit schematics to the local police including exact square meters, vehicle types, and dates.

 Inside the historical center: